simplymadeapps/SMAUpdatesAvailable/README.md

 ##Requirements
 SMAUpdatesAvailable requires [iOS 8.0] or later.
 We will be working to make this availble to as many versions as we can after proper testing.
+* iOS 8.0 or later
+* tvOS 9.0 or later

 ##Credits
 SMAUpdatesAvailable was written for use in projects created by [Simply Made Apps](https://www.simpleinout.com) so we could help users update to the latest version of our apps.